JENNA BARON (Wilkes Barre, PA/ University of Pittsburgh ’13)

 JESS SPRUNGER (Goshen, IN / Goshen College ’14)

 Jess Sprunger, a native of Goshen, IN, attended Goshen College where she majored in Art.
 Always looking for something creative, Jess was leader of the art club and worked at The Hershberger Art Gallery on campus.
-Her other interests include creating community through good food and shared meals.
+Her other interests included creating community through good food and shared meals.
 She worked at the local bakery, Rachel’s Bread, and enjoys baking and cooking.
-Jess is excited to dive into the creative energy in Pittsburgh.
-Jess is serving at Penn State Extension and Garfield Community Farm.
+Jess iwa excited to dive into the creative energy in Pittsburgh.
+Jess served at Penn State Extension and Garfield Community Farm.

 ABE STUCKY (Moon Township, PA/ Goshen College ’13)

 Abe Stucky, a Pittsburgh native, graduated from Goshen College with a degree in Physics and Art.
 Besides spending a semester abroad in China, Abe served as a Resident Assistant and Student Technology Assistant on campus.
-Abe recently returned from a 10,000 mile bike ride from Paraguay to Indiana, living and working on an organic farm in Ecuador among other things.
-Abe is excited to get to know the city of Pittsburgh better.
-You may find him out and about in Pittsburgh riding his bike and advocating for bicyclists through Bike Pittsburgh.
-Abe is serving at Northside Leadership Conference.
+Abe completed a 10,000 mile bike ride from Paraguay to Indiana, living and working on an organic farm in Ecuador among other things.
+Abe was excited to get to know the city of Pittsburgh better.
+You may have seen him out and about in Pittsburgh riding his bike and advocating for bicyclists through Bike Pittsburgh.
+Abe served at Northside Leadership Conference.

 KEVIN TANG (Deer Park, TX / University of Pittsburgh ’14)

 Kevin Tang came to Pittsburgh from Deer Park, TX four years ago to attend the University of Pittsburgh.
 He studied Ecology & Evolution and Urban Studies, with a minor in Studio Arts.
 Already involved in the nonprofit community, Kevin worked for Tree Pittsburgh while volunteering with GlobalPittsburgh, and has worked with Phipps Conservatory, Magee-Women’s Research Institute, and the Collegiate YMCA.
-Kevin loves to ski and draw and is excited to continue to get to know the Pittsburgh nonprofits.
-Kevin is serving at ARTEZ.
+Kevin loved to ski and draw and was excited to continue to get to know the Pittsburgh nonprofits.
+Kevin served at ARTEZ.

 LINDSEY WAUGAMAN (Cumberland, MD/ Allegheny College ’14)

-A native of Maryland, Lindsey come to Pennsylvania by way of Allegheny College.
+A native of Maryland, Lindsey came to Pennsylvania by way of Allegheny College.
 There, Lindsey earned a degree in Environmental Studies.
 In addition to her studies, Lindsey worked hard in the Learning Commons, where she provided academic, social and emotional support to students.
 Outside of Allegheny, Lindsey spent a semester in Costa Rica’s School for Field Studies & Sustainable Development.
-In her free time, Lindsey plays the flute, skis, runs, and mountain bikes.
-Lindsey is serving at Allegheny Cleanways.
+In her free time, Lindsey played the flute, skied, ran, and mountain biked.
+Lindsey served at Allegheny Cleanways.

 CHASKA YODER (Plain City, OH/ Eastern Mennonite University ’14)

 Originally from Plain City, OH, Chaska made Harrisonburg, VA her home for the last four years as a Social Work student at Eastern Mennonite University.
-Chaska has been extremely involved on campus, as a member of the Admissions Office staff, EMU’s Summer Conference staff, Residence Life staff, Campus Ministries staff and participating in intermurals and Women’s Soccer, to name a few.
-Chaska has spent time abroad, including a cross cultural semester in the Middle East.
-During any spare time that is left, you might find Chaska cooking, painting, or relaxing outside.
-Chaska is serving at Habitat for Humanity.
+Chaska was extremely involved on campus, as a member of the Admissions Office staff, EMU’s Summer Conference staff, Residence Life staff, Campus Ministries staff and participating in intermurals and Women’s Soccer, to name a few.
+Chaska spent time abroad, including a cross cultural semester in the Middle East.
+During any spare time that is left, you might have found Chaska cooking, painting, or relaxing outside.
+Chaska served at Habitat for Humanity.

 PHIL YODER (Bird-in-Hand, PA / Eastern Mennonite University ’14)

-Originally from Bird-in-Hand, PA, Phil Yoder is coming to Pittsburgh from Eastern Mennonite University.
+Originally from Bird-in-Hand, PA, Phil Yoder came to Pittsburgh from Eastern Mennonite University.
 Phil earned his degree in Biology with an endorsement in secondary education.
-Phil was a student teacher this year and has also worked with youth during summer camp.
-On campus, Phil is a Community Advisor to those in his building.
+Phil was a student teacher for a year and also worked with youth during summer camp.
+On campus, Phil was a Community Advisor to those in his building.
 For his international studies, Phil spent a semester in South Africa and Lesotho, getting a broader international perspective.
-In his free time, Phil loves making music or playing any sports.
-Phil is serving at Friends of the Riverfront.
+In his free time, Phil loved making music or playing any sports.
+Phil served at Friends of the Riverfront.

 CIERA YOUNG (Columbus, OH/ Chatham University ’14)

-Ciera Young, an Ohio native, has been in Pittsburgh for the last four years as a student at Chatham University.
+Ciera Young, an Ohio native, was in Pittsburgh for four years as a student at Chatham University.
 There she earned two B.A.s: one in Cultural Studies with African American Concentration, and one in International Studies with African Concentration.
 She also studied Film & Digital Technology.
-At Chatham, Ciera is a Resident Assistant, co-president of the Black Student Union, and co-chair of the Green Horizons Environmental Club, to name a few.
-Ciera has a number of experiences linked to public policy, to add to her resume.
-When Ciera is relaxing, she might be playing the violin or cello, or creating a film.
-Ciera is serving at Manchester Academic Charter School.
+At Chatham, Ciera was a Resident Assistant, co-president of the Black Student Union, and co-chair of the Green Horizons Environmental Club, to name a few.
+Ciera had a number of experiences linked to public policy, to add to her resume.
+When Ciera relaxed, she played the violin or cello, or created a film.
+Ciera served at Manchester Academic Charter School.

 ABBIE MILLER (Wellman, IA/ Goshen College ’13)

 Abbie Miller, from Wellman, IA, recently graduated from Goshen College with a B.A. in Art.
 Besides spending a semester in Peru, Abbie kept busy during her college years working in a variety of venues, including the Midwest Museum of American Art in Elkhart, IN, and Immigration Services at the University of Iowa.
-In her free time, Abbie does freelance photography, plays the piano, and practices yoga.
+In her free time, Abbie did freelance photography, played the piano, and practiced yoga.

 She served as a fellow with PULSE in 2013-14 at the Union Project.
-This year, she continues her time with the Union Project for a second year.
+She continued her time with the Union Project for a second year.

 REBECCA DYCK (Milverton, ON / University of Waterloo ’13)

 She served as a fellow with PULSE in 2013-14 with The Design Center.
-This year, she joins PULSE for a second year as the Marketing and Outreach Associate.
+She joined PULSE for a second year as the Marketing and Outreach Associate.